-- All persons who have sustained a SCI should be followed up on an annual basis, more especially persons with tetraplegia.
-They should be referred in an effort to assess current health status and to prevent any future complications. - Clients who have impaired bladder function will benefit from the urodynamic studies offered on an annual basis.

-HOW TO GO ABOUT REFERRING A CLIENT FOR THE PROGRAMME

-Case management is carried out according to the Life Rehabilitation standard process.
+WHICH CLIENTS WITH SCI CAN BENEFIT FROM THIS PROGRAMME - All persons who have sustained a SCI should be followed up on an annual basis, especially persons with tetraplegia.
+They should be referred to assess their current health status and to prevent any future complications. - Clients who have impaired bladder function will benefit from the urodynamic studies.
+HOW TO GO ABOUT REFERRING A CLIENT FOR THE PROGRAMME Case management is carried out according to the Life Rehabilitation standard process.
 A client with SCI should be referred for a routine annual follow up or when complications arise.
 The specialist or general practitioner should contact the nearest Life Rehabilitation unit.
-The rehabilitation admissions consultant will conduct a pre-admission assessment of the client within 24 hours of the referral, in order to determine the potential benefits of rehabilitation and to optimise the timing of admission.
+The rehabilitation admissions consultant will conduct a pre-admission assessment of the client within 24 hours of the referral, to determine the potential benefits of rehabilitation and to optimise the timing of admission.
 The admissions consultant will discuss the admission and any queries regarding the rehabilitation process with the referring specialist or general practitioner, the client and his/her family.
 Authorisation for admission will be requested from the funder.

-OUT-PATIENT SERVICES CAN BE CONSIDERED FOR PERSONS LIVING IN THE VICINITY OF THE UNIT.
-IN-PATIENT SERVICES ARE RECOMMENDED FOR THOSE WHO LIVE FURTHER AWAY.

-FIVE DAY SPINAL CORD INJURY FOLLOW UP PROGRAMME OFFERED ON AN INPATIENT OR OUTPATIENT BASIS

-The week long review programme is run from Monday to Friday and includes:

-- identification and management of current, as well as potential problems; - review of genito-urinary system and further management of incontinence and sexual health; - regarding continence and sexual health management; - review of assistive devices, and identification of the need for additional assistive devices; - review of coping and adjustment, and the implementation of coping strategies; - review of function and independence within the home, community and work environments; - assessment of vocational skills and recommendation for vocational training; - liaison with the employer and recommendations regarding return to work options; and - assessment of caregiver knowledge, skills and provision of caregiver support.
+OUTPATIENT SERVICES CAN BE CONSIDERED FOR PERSONS LIVING IN THE VICINITY OF THE UNIT.
+INPATIENT SERVICES ARE RECOMMENDED FOR THOSE WHO LIVE FURTHER AWAY.
+FIVE DAY SPINAL CORD INJURY FOLLOW UP PROGRAMME OFFERED ON AN INPATIENT OR OUTPATIENT BASIS The week long review programme is run from Monday to Friday and includes: - identification and management of current, as well as potential problems; - review of the genito-urinary system and - further management of incontinence and sexual health: - continence and sexual health management; - review of assistive devices, and identification of the need for additional assistive devices: - review of coping and adjustment, and the implementation of coping strategies; - review of function and independence within the home, community and work environments; - assessment of vocational skills and recommendation for vocational training; - liaison with the employer and recommendations regarding return to work options; and - assessment of caregiver knowledge, skills and provision of caregiver support.
+On discharge, a referral will be made to available community resources, for support.
+TARIFF Life Rehabilitation's follow-up programme aims to offer an affordable solution to improve the quality of life for people living with SCI.
+The tariff constitutes a substantial saving compared to individual fee for services billing, making it accessible for more people and ensuring that our expertise reaches and positively changes more lives.
+The cost effective and comprehensive tariff is inclusive of all acute rehabilitation professional services as well as one urodynamic study.
+Medication, investigations for diagnostic purposes, specialist consults, blood tests and assistive devices (if necessary) are excluded from the global tariff.